DataBiosphere/hca-ingest/README.md

 # Getting Started

-* Clone out this repository to a local directory
+* Clone this repository to a local directory
 * Build and run the dataflow tests
   * From the repository root: `sbt test`
 * Setup a local python environment